Hinduwebsite Editorial - Practising Hinduism the Hindu Way

 Because of such historical reasons, Hinduism is not easily understood even by its own followers.
 Many Hindus who do not dwell deep into its past do not know what Hinduism represents or stands for.
 They practice Hinduism according to their family traditions, or according to the practices that are common to their castes or to the region where they live.

 The practice of Hinduism also varies by gender.
 Men and women have specific roles and duties.
 So is the case with sons and daughters and their status in the family.
-The eldest son has greater responsibility in carrying forward the family tradition.
+The eldest son has a greater responsibility in carrying forward the family tradition.
 Thus, unless you practice Hinduism for a long time and know its scriptures, you cannot easily understand it.

 However, ignorance is not an excuse to disregard the tenets of the faith.
 Just because there is diversity in the practice of Hinduism, it should not be construed as a religion of convenience.
 Hinduism is not only complex but also difficult to practice.